bergant/finstr/readme.md

 Install finstr
 --------------

-finstr is not on CRAN.
-You have to install it from github.
+To install finstr from github use install\_github from devtools package:

 ``` {.r}
 library(devtools)